Today I’m answering your questions about types of property deeds, and the topics I’m going to cover are:

-Why You May Need a Quiet Title Action
+Why You May Need a Quiet Title Action to Convey Title

 To resell a tax-defaulted property more than likely will require a quiet title action.
 What does that mean?
 That means a specialist, an attorney, will complete the process of clearing the title, and the judge will sign off on that title.

 Bottom line, you will need title insurance in order to sell tax defaulted properties.

 Most purchasers will not buy without a quiet title action.

 We hope you enjoyed Ted’s lesson, “Types of Property Deeds”